Celemony/ARA_SDK/README.md

 downloaded from Avid after registering with them.

-## Optional JUCE ARA Integration
+## Optional JUCE ARA Example

-In order to provide an example with extensive UI, Celemony has created an [experimental fork](https://github.com/Celemony/JUCE_ARA) of the [JUCE framework](https://juce.com) which contains an ARA demo plug-in that allows for studying ARA GUI integration both for host and plug-in developers.
+In order to provide an example with extensive UI, Celemony has created an [experimental fork](https://github.com/Celemony/JUCE_ARA) of the [JUCE framework](https://juce.com) which contains an extended ARA demo plug-in that allows for studying ARA GUI integration both for host and plug-in developers.
-Plug-in developers already using JUCE will find this fork particularly interesting because it drafts a potential ARA integration into JUCE that may be used for other plug-ins.

 Note that like some of the Companion APIs, JUCE imposes very different licensing conditions than the ARA SDK itself, see its included documentation.

-To download and build this optional module run:
+To download this optional module run:

     cmake -P install_JUCE_ARA.cmake

-    cmake "JUCE_ARA/examples/Plugins/ARAPluginDemo" -D JUCE_GLOBAL_ARA_SDK_PATH:PATH="." -B "JUCE_ARA/cmake-build" -G <desired generator for your development environment>
+Now build and launch the Projucer found in extras/Projucer/Builds, choose Open Example > Plugins > ARAPluginDemo and export the project for your IDE of choice.